Periampullary Carcinoma (Periampullary Cancer)

 The ampulla of Vater is a mound-like opening in the duodenum.
 The duodenum is a C shaped loop of bowel at the beginning of the intestine.
 It is where the bile duct bringing bile from the liver and pancreatic duct which brings pancreatic juice from pancreas meets and then opens into the intestine.

 Periampullary cancer is a term used to refer to cancer that occurs in the vicinity of the ampulla of Vater.
 This includes cancer affecting the head of the pancreas, distal bile duct (cholangiocarcinoma), duodenum, and ampulla.
+It may also be called a periampullary tumour (tumor) or periampullary mass depending on clinical suspicion.
 These cancers are grouped together because they share similar clinical features and treatment options.
 Although they are all adenocarcinomas, their prognosis varies.
 Surgical removal of these tumors, if possible, offers the best chances of a cure.

 - Distal bile duct cancer (cholangiocarcinoma): a cancer that arises from the lining of the lowermost part of the bile duct, where it passes through the pancreas, joins the pancreatic duct, and ends in the intestine.